open-telemetry/opentelemetry.io/content/en/blog/2022/go-web-app-instrumentation.md

    opts.Monitor = otelmongo.NewMonitor()
    ```

-   The function shold look like this
+   The function should look like this:

    ```go
    func connectMongo() {